christopher-ramirez/secretary/README.md

 ### Builtin Filters
-Secretary includes some predefined *jinja2* filters.
-Included filters are:
+Apart of the available Jinja2 filters.
+Secretary includes some additionals filters.
+These are:

 - **markdown(value)**
     Convert the value, a markdown formated string, into a ODT formated text.
 Example:

         {{ invoice.description|markdown }}

+    **Output value will take the whole paragraph** so be aware of loosing text which is on the same paragraph of the markdown field.

 - **pad(value, length)**
-Pad zeroes to `value` to the left until output value's length be equal to `length`.
-Default length if 5.
+    Pad zeroes to `value` to the left until output's length will equal to `length`.
+Default output length is 5.
 Example:

         {{ invoice.number|pad(6) }}